spilchen/yahoo_fantasy_bot/README.md

 You need to setup a config file to tune the program for your specific league.
 Use sample_config.ini as a guide.

 ## Restrictions
 This program will only optimize lineups for teams in a Yahoo!
 Head-to-Head league.
+It only works for teams in mlb or nhl leagues.

 ## Execution
 Once installed and the config file created, you can run the program via this command: